 We’re back with a new guest blog!
 Today’s guest is Danny Preussler, an engineer for Groupon from their Berlin team.
-Groupon is a mobile-first company with excellent mobile know-how, with people on board like Michael Burton, the creator of Roboguice, and Carlos Sessa, the man behind the one of the must-reads for every Android enthusiasts – “50 Android Hacks”.
+Groupon is a mobile-first company with excellent mobile know-how, with people on board like Michael Burton, the creator of Roboguice, and Carlos Sessa, the man behind one of the must-reads for every Android enthusiast – “50 Android Hacks”.

 I am an engineer for Groupon in Berlin.
 Our team in Berlin is quite new and recently took the responsibility of an existing application – which naturally we didn’t want to break right away.

-Testing is very important part of our doings.
+Testing is a very important part of our doings.
 As Groupon products are available in over 20 languages all over the world there must be serious testing done before any rollouts into app stores.
 In this context, we typically start with unit testing (with Roboelectric) to verify things – or as exploratory testing to understand functionality written by others.
 Then we move forward with integration testing: testing the app as a whole entity.

 In most companies mobile app testing involves a lot of manual testing on real devices, and this can be hard to be replaced completely, but we wanted to reduce this effort as our team in Berlin was new and lack of QA resources.
 So, some kind of automated tool was needed.
-Groupon engineers have a lot of experience in mobile testing; i.e. they created “Robo Remote“ an open sourced project based on Robotium (find out more here: http://www.meetup.com/
+Groupon engineers have a lot of experience in mobile testing; i.e. they created “Robo Remote“ an open-sourced project based on Robotium (find out more here: http://www.meetup.com/

 As we started from scratch in Berlin we had a look at the new Espresso, a framework announced at last years Google Test Automation Conference (GTAC) and just published some months ago.
-It aims on solving a lot of problems with Android test automation and actually writing tests with Espresso is very simple; the API is limited to a minimum but flexible enough to be extended.
+It aims at solving a lot of problems with Android test automation and actually writing tests with Espresso is very simple; the API is limited to a minimum but flexible enough to be extended.

 As Test is normally just a single line there with the typical structure: